 - (9) Suspend or limit the sale, dispensing or transportation of alcoholic beverages, firearms, explosives and combustibles. - (10) Make provisions for the availability and use of temporary housing. - c) Ordinance 87-O-2 was declared to be an emergency measure necessary for the immediate protection of life, safety and health of the people, and preservation of public business, of the County and took effect immediately, upon approval of County Council.
-Ordinance 87-O-2 superseded all past Ordinances and did not sunset or expire. - On September 5, 1995, Colleton County Council approved Ordinance 95-O-15, which amended Ordinance 87-O-2 and changed the wording from "County Supervisor" to "County Administrator".
+Ordinance 87-O-2 superseded all past Ordinances and did not sunset or expire. - 2.
+On September 5, 1995, Colleton County Council approved Ordinance 95-O-15, which amended Ordinance 87-O-2 and changed the wording from "County Supervisor" to "County Administrator".
 This was the only change and recognized the new terminology for referencing the County's Chief Executive Officer. - 3.
 Pursuant to County Council Actions in February 2018, the Emergency Preparedness Office was assigned to the Fire-Rescue Department.
-Pursuant to County Council Ordinance 18-O-10, the former was established as a division within the Fire-Rescue organization and renamed "Emergency Management" to coincide with the changes that have occurred in other counties and at the state level (in March of 2002).
+Pursuant to County Council Ordinance 18-O-10, the former was established as a division within the Fire-Rescue organization and renamed "Emergency Management" to coincide with the changes that have occurred in other counties and at the state level (in March of 2002). - C. Requirements - Pursuant to S.C.

-C. Requirements

-Pursuant to S.C.
 Code 58-101, Colleton County is required to create, maintain and regularly update the County Emergency Operations Plan (EOP).
 Further, S.C.
-Code 58-101 requires a review of the County EOP on an annual basis.
+Code 58-101 requires a review of the County EOP on an annual basis. - D. Regulation - 1.
+In South Carolina, State Law requires that the County be prepared for any emergency or disaster.
+In Colleton County, the Fire-Rescue Emergency Management Division is designated as the agency responsible for coordinating those activities necessary to meet the goals intended by State Legislation.
+Emergency response personnel, equipment and facilities must be maintained in a constant state of readiness.
+This will facilitate saving lives, prevent or minimize damage to property, and provide assistance to all people who are threatened by an emergency or who fall victim to a disaster.
+Emergency operations will be coordinated to the maximum extent possible with comparable activities of local, state, and federal governments as well as volunteer and private agencies. - 2.
+Every attempt has been made to identify and designate available forces and resources at all levels of government that are to be utilized in response to emergencies and disasters.
+Planning, preparation and timely response must be the goal of all those responsible for providing emergency support functions if the people of Colleton County are to enjoy the services and protection of their government.